LucreMo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 T10.
 A program that prints all possible different c ombinations of two digits
 T11.
-A program that prints all possible different combinations of three digits
+A program that prints all possible different combinations of three digits T12.
+A program that prints all possible combinations of two two-digit numbers